lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_wayfinding.md

 ### In Openness, what is "wayfinding"?

-In the context of Openness, what is "wayfinding"?

 [Openness GPT](../../README.md#openness-gpt):

 Wayfinding, in the context of Openness, is the art and practice of navigating